ki-william/ESP8266/README.md

 NodeMcu is a dev-kit based on esp family you can program it using lua , C/C++ , Arduino C , python and more. but here we will use C/C++ and Arduino C

+NOTE: Whatever that can works on NodeMCU can works on any ESP8266 kit

 you can know more about Arduino IDE library from here https://github.com/esp8266/Arduino